-The cafeteria supervisors are always to be obeyed.
+Cafeteria Conduct: The cafeteria supervisors are always to be obeyed.
 The guidelines set up are for your safety and to ensure that students may eat with as little confusion as possible.
 Also, again this school year, breakfast and lunch for students are free each day.

-1. Students are to remain seated unless returning their trays (no wandering around the cafeteria).

-2. Students must have permission of the cafeteria supervisor to use the telephone, water fountain, guidance office, high school office, or restroom.

-3. Students disrupting the cafeteria may be assigned seats, removed from the cafeteria, or receive other appropriate discipline.

-4. Food and drink cannot be removed from the cafeteria unless there is a club/class function that mandates that students eat in a specific room.

-5. Open containers of liquids cannot be stored in lockers and must be disposed of.
+- 1. Students are to remain seated unless returning their trays (no wandering around the cafeteria). - 2.
+Students must have permission of the cafeteria supervisor to use the telephone, water fountain, guidance office, high school office, or restroom. - 3.
+Students disrupting the cafeteria may be assigned seats, removed from the cafeteria, or receive other appropriate discipline. - 4.
+Food and drink cannot be removed from the cafeteria unless there is a club/class function that mandates that students eat in a specific room. - 5.
+Open containers of liquids cannot be stored in lockers and must be disposed of.

-Point of Sale program-Parents are now able to add money to their child's account for snacks, drinks, etc. Call the high school office for details.

-ALTERNATIVE LUNCH:

-An alternative lunch assignment may be necessary for students who repeatedly break school/cafeteria rules.
+ALTERNATIVE LUNCH: An alternative lunch assignment may be necessary for students who repeatedly break school/cafeteria rules.
 The high school principal will assign alternative lunch when other efforts have failed to bring about positive results.
 Alternative lunch may also be assigned as a result of a severe behavior problem during lunch.